 After canvassing the neighborhood, my office has compiled a substantial email database of local small businesses which we use to regularly update them about clinics and other available resources.
-We have hosted small business clinics on lease renewals, restaurant management training, how to avoid violations and fines, and contract negotiation best practices.
-These clinics help businesses learn how to cut through red-tape, understand best-practices for starting and operating a new company, access free legal advice, and avoid costly fines and violations.
+We have hosted small business clinics on lease renewals, restaurant management training, how to avoid costly violations and fines, and contract negotiation best practices.
+These clinics help businesses learn how to cut through red-tape, understand best-practices for starting and operating a new company, and access free legal advice.